 Picture kindly provided by Mandi from East Anglia Family Fun

 Control the Lights

 In Studio 1, there is a box that controls the lights on the other side of the street.
 If you can find it, why not have some fun creating your own “lights show” and watch for the faces of confusion of the people passing by there!

 Near the Rock ‘n’ Rollercoaster keep an eye out for talking bins.
 There is a talking trash bin that often patrols this area, who also rolls around and thanks people for putting rubbish in his bin.
 Even a small piece of rubbish may result in a chat with him.

 See Cruella de Vil’s limousine

 The limousine at the entrance to the Studio Tram Tour in the Walt Disney Studios Park is the actual one driven by Cruella de Vil in the 102 Dalmatians movie!

-Picture kindly provided by Angela of Your Pet Pooch
+Picture kindly provided by Angela of Exploring Dorset

 Other secrets about Disneyland Paris you probably didn’t know